kajalv/advanced-cpp/cPlusPlus/notes/README.md

 # Rule of Three

-If you define any one of a copy constructor or = or destructor, you should implement all three.
+If you define any one of a copy constructor or = (assignment operator) or destructor, you should implement all three.

 # Templates